-Each year, 180,000 girls and women in Europe are estimated to be at risk of FGM.
-However, research1 has shown that there are still many challenges in Europe that need to be addressed in order to develop adequate national and European policies on FGM:
+FGM exists in Europe and has been around for a long time.
+Each year, it is estimated that 180,000 girls and women in Europe are at risk of FGM.
+However, research has shown that there are still many challenges in Europe that need to be addressed in order to develop adequate national and European policies on FGM.

-- The lack of a systematic approach to the provision of services relating to FGM and the need for culturally sensitive services;
+- Lack of a systematic approach to the provision of services relating to FGM and the need for culturally sensitive services

 - Too many obstacles to the prosecution of FGM cases that need to be removed while taking into account the best interest of the child;